Skip to Content

 How to avoid bank fees

 All financial institutions are required to disclose any fees they may charge.
-Be sure to read any disclosure statements or your bank statements or account pamphlets to avoid any surprise fees.
+Be sure to read any disclosure statements on your bank statements or account pamphlets to avoid any surprise fees.

-But most institutions will charge some type of fee for things like overdraft or NSF even if they don't charge you a monthly fee for having the account.
-So, while you can minimize fees, only careful managing of your account will help avoid all fees.
+But while you can take steps to minimize fees, only careful managing of your account will help avoid all fees.